AnoyRC/AnoyRC/README.md

 - 🌱 I’m currently learning **Web3.js**

-- 👨‍💻 All of my projects are available at [anoyrc-portfolio.netlify.app](anoyrc-portfolio.netlify.app)
+- 👨‍💻 Get to know about me from my [Portfolio](https://anoyrc-portfolio.netlify.app)

 - 💬 Ask me about **react, solana and hackathons**